amanu477/medfinder/exporting_guide.md

-# Exporting the Pharmacy Connection Platform from Replit
+# Exporting the Pharmacy Connection Platform

-This guide will show you how to export your Pharmacy Connection Platform project from Replit to run on your local PC.
+This guide will show you how to export your Pharmacy Connection Platform project to run on your local PC.

 ## Step 1: Export Project Files

 1. **Download as ZIP**:
-   - In Replit, click on the three dots menu (...) in the Files panel
-   - Select "Download as zip"
+   - Download the project files from your development environment
    - Save the ZIP file to your computer

 2. **Extract the ZIP file**: